Gold Typhoon

-Gold Typhoon Group is a Chinese entertainment company.
-Gold Label was founded in 2004 in Hong Kong, launched with the support of EMI, and acquired EMI Music Taiwan / EMI Music China (Typhoon Records) in 2008, reforming to Gold Typhoon.
+Gold Typhoon Group is a Chinese entertainment company founded in Hong Kong as Gold Label in 2004 with the support of EMI.
+It acquired EMI Music Taiwan / EMI Music China (Typhoon Records) in 2008 to adopt its current name.
 On 1 January 2011, it became a wholly owned subsidiary of Pacific Global Management Asia (PGMA) under the leadership of Chairman Louis Pong.
+The company was acquired by Warner Music Group in April 2014.

 Gold Typhoon represents many Chinese and international artists, and has offices in Beijing, Shanghai, Guangzhou, Chengdu, Taipei and Hong Kong.
 In 2004, former Go East Entertainment CEO Paco Wong decided to not work with the parent company of Go East, Universal Group Hong Kong, but to instead work for EMI Hong Kong as they promised to launch a new label.
 Paco Wong was to have total control of the new label which became Gold Label Entertainment.

-The company was acquired by Warner Music Group in April 2014.